Patient BillingInsurance, payments and other financial responsibility details.

 Some elective procedures or patients with self-pay coverage may not be covered by insurance and you will be expected to pay for your care by yourself.
 Self-Pay patients will be expected to pay the day’s charges on the day of the service.
 There may be additional charges for tests and other services rendered subsequent to your visit.
 If you are having a procedure done, you will be expected to make mutually agreeable payment arrangements prior to receiving the service.

-Self-Pay patients must talk to one of our Financial Counselors on payment policy and arrangements.
+Self-Pay patients must talk to one of our Surgical Clinic Billing and Financial Counselors on payment policy and arrangements.
 If you have questions regarding your account please call our billing office at 615-292-5722.

 Workers Comp/Auto Insurance/Legal Claims

 If you are seeing a physician due to an automobile accident or other injury related to a legal claim or an injury sustained on the job (worker’s comp) against a third party, you must bring all related documents with you including; claim number, case management claim.
 We will not file a claim without this information, and you will then be considered a self-pay patient.

 Please make sure that you bring any forms that you may want your doctor to fill out for things like applying for Disability Insurance, Social Security Disability (SSI/SSDI), Family Medical Leave (FMLA) or other types of Insurance Forms you are going to file (AFLAC or income replacement insurance).
 There is a charge for EACH Disability, FMLA or Insurance form that you ask the physician to fill out.
 You will want to fill out YOUR part of each of these forms before you arrive for your appointment.